 CBD — or cannabidiol — works through interactions with the endocannabinoid system.
 Located throughout your brain and body, the endocannabinoid system is composed of chemicals (cannabinoids) and receptors.

 Cannabinoids can be produced by your body (endocannabinoids) or come from plants (phytocannabinoids).
-Regardless of their origin, they all work by binding with, or stimulating, 2 receptors: CB1 and CB2.
+Regardless of their origin, they all work by binding with, or stimulating, two 2 receptors: CB1 and CB2.

-Part of the magic behind phytocannabinoids as medical treatment is that they are so similar to our bodies’ endocannabinoids.
+Part of the magic behind phytocannabinoids as a potential medical treatment is that they are so similar to our bodies’ endocannabinoids.
 This means that our bodies are able to integrate them better than other synthetic drugs.

 But it’s actually physiologically impossible for CBD, on its own, to make you high.
 This is because of the unique way it interacts with the CB1 and CB2 receptors.